-For additional information about sawmills, specialty mills, pulp and paper mills, engineered wood products, shavings mills, and dry-kiln facilities in Minnesota please visit the Utilization and Marketing web page and the Forest Products Producer Directory links.
-New In 2021 a geospatial mill web map application will be released.
+For additional information about sawmills, specialty mills, pulp and paper mills, engineered wood product mills, shavings mills, and dry-kiln facilities in Minnesota please visit the Utilization and Marketing web page and the Wood Industry Directories. mndnr.gov/forestry/um

-Minnesota's Sawmills and Specialty Mills - 2018
+Minnesota's Sawmills and Specialty Mills Sector - 2019

 Minnesota's sawmill and specialty mill sector is important to forest management, forest product utilization, and economic health of local communities.
 Mills are located throughout the state and produce wood products with local tree species.
 This sector creates market diversity and provides value-added markets for numerous species, sizes, and qualities of timber.
 Markets are important to landowners through harvest compensations, which help them engage in other management activities such as creating wildlife habitat and improving recreational opportunities and forest health.
 Sawmills and specialty mills provide products we all use, and provide significant employment and economic benefits for many rural communities.
-Minnesota's sawmills and specialty mills use 21% of timber harvested annually in Minnesota, or approximately 612,000 cords.
+Minnesota's sawmills and specialty mills use 22% of timber harvested annually in Minnesota, or approximately 606,000 cords.